nmanuvenugopal/nmanuvenugopal.github.io/README.md

 - Engineered multiple deep learning models, including Hugging Face Transformer models, for the purpose of categorizing unannotated textual data effectively.
 - Leveraged OpenAI's model for diverse operations encompassing text summarization, text classification, text search, and sentiment analysis.
 - I refined the existing model, introducing new features, resulting in improved performance, the acquisition of two new clients, and a subsequent 3% increase in the company's total revenue.
-- Got internal appraisal for developing a fewshot classification model which is able to classify sentence with an accuracy of more than 92 percent.
+- Got internal appreciation for developing a fewshot classification model which is able to classify sentence with an accuracy of more than 92 percent.

 **Software Developer & ML Engineer @ Finastra Financial Solution (August 2016 - September 2021)**
 - Awarded the prestigious FinFame award for successfully rectifying 35 pre-existing bugs and delivering an outstanding year-end project.